Brian Quinn (comedian): Personal life

 Quinn suffers from arachnophobia.
-He has two cats, Brooklyn and Chessie.
+He has three cats, Brooklyn, Boris, and Chessie.
 Along with that, he has a tattoo that says, "38.
 Lives alone.
-Has 3 cats" from the result of a triple punishment on Impractical Jokers.
-Quinn suffers from depression, and has been very open about his struggles throughout the years.
+Has 3 cats" from the result of a triple punishment on Impractical Jokers in 2014.
+Quinn has suffered from depression, and has been very open about his struggles throughout the years.

 While taking a trip to Germany in 2009, Quinn was arrested for disorderly conduct while visiting Oktoberfest.
 An assailant punched him in the face, knocking his tooth out.
 Quinn was escorted back to the United States by German police, and was bailed out by his Tenderloins troupe members.

+Some of Quinn’s interests include professional wrestling and reading comics, even having the Superman logo tattooed on his right arm.
+He is also an avid concert goer and has stated that he is a fan of the band the Wu-Tang Clan.

 Since his time on Impractical Jokers, Quinn has donated $50,000 to the New York City Fire Department, and he occasionally meets with his former coworkers.

-In 2019, Quinn revived the Rubsam & Horrmann Brewing Company on Staten Island and launched their signature beer titled "Q's Brews".
+In August 2019, Quinn revived the Rubsam & Horrmann Brewing Company on Staten Island.